 When to Turn to a Lawyer

-Because laws governing online harassment vary state to state, it is critical, if you’re considering pursuing legal action, to seek the advice of a lawyer who practices in your state.
+Because laws governing online harassment vary state to state, if you’re considering pursuing legal action it is critical to seek the advice of a lawyer who practices in your state.
 A responsible lawyer, experienced in online harassment, can help you decide whether or not to pursue civil or criminal action, engage law enforcement, seek an order of protection, or advocate with social media platforms or other technology companies.
 That said, obtaining legal advice can be costly.
 Please see the Legal Resources section of this Field Manual for more information about some subsidized and pro bono options.

 Further Reading